ron2015schmitt/Mathematiques-old/README.md

 # CONFIGURATION

-cd into the matricks directory and exceute the following command:
+cd into the matricks directory and execute the configure command:

 ```
 cd matricks